CommonsAndCode/website/content/en/blog/founding-declaration/index.md

 description: "European Think-and-Do-Tank for Digitalisation for the Common Good"
 tags: ["example", "tag"]
 translationKey: "founding-declaration"
+summary: "The digital and physical worlds are inextricably intertwined.
+Policy for this new reality must be more than the mere digitalisation of outdated processes.
+It must actively shape the reality of people's lives—democratically, sustainably and in the European spirit."
 ---

 European Think-and-Do-Tank for Digitalisation for the Common Good.